BridgesUNCC/BridgesUNCC.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part1.markdown

 -----

-Download and install Eclipse found here [here](https://www.eclipse.org/downloads/index-java8.php).
+Download and install Eclipse found [here](https://www.eclipse.org/downloads/index-java8.php).
 Under Package Solutions choose `Eclipse IDE for Java Developers` from the list.

 Go to the Bridges website found [here](http://bridges.cs.uncc.edu/login) and create an account.
 After you create your account, click on your profile name in the upper right corner to view your profile.
 Once in your profile, click `Generate new API key` you will need this number in Part 2.